xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/querying_observable_sequences.md

 ## Filtering ##

 In the following example, we use the [`generate`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservablegenerateinitialstate-condition-iterate-resultselector-scheduler) operator to create a simple observable sequence of numbers.
 The `generate` operator has several versions including with relative and absolute time scheduling.
-In our example, it takes an initial state (0 in our example), a conditional function to terminate (fewer than 10 times), an iterator (+1), a result selector (a square function of the current value). , and print out only those smaller than 5 using the [`filter`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypefilterpredicate-thisarg) or [`where`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypewherepredicate-thisarg) operators.
+In our example, it takes an initial state (0 in our example), a conditional function to terminate (fewer than 10 times), an iterator (+1), a result selector (a square function of the current value), and prints out only those smaller than 5 using the [`filter`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypefilterpredicate-thisarg) or [`where`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypewherepredicate-thisarg) operators.

 ```js
 var seq = Rx.Observable.generate(